JSMassmann/jsmassmann.github.io/index.md

 - "Polynomial regularities and tassels"
 - "A Beginner's Introduction to Set Theory"
 - "Fine structure of recursive functional hierarchies"
-- "Recursive Analogues of Shrewdness and Subtlety, with Applications to Fine Structure"
 - "The inverse collapse iteration hypotheses and p.f-bad conjecture"
 - "The Truth Lattice, Causation and Modal Logic"
 - "Notes on Martin's Conjecture"
 - "Elementary variants of large cardinals and reducibility"
 - "A Simple Approach to Admissible Proof Theory"
+- "A Simplified Ordinal Representation System for Kripke-Platek set theory with first-order reflection"
 - "A note on pseudo-ill-founded ordinal points"
 - "Fundamental sequences up to omega-one of chess, and determinacy-type ordinal notations"
 - "Expressive Complexity Theory and $$< \omega$$-Completeness Frameworks"